zccst/crate-docs-theme/DEVELOP.rst

 Rebuild all Crate docs
 ----------------------

-Once the theme is released, you must rebuild all of the OKChain docs so that they pick up the changes.
+Once the theme is released, you must rebuild all of the OKExChain docs so that they pick up the changes.
 Consult the internal documentation for help `rebuilding the docs`_.